RECTOR-LABS/recMEV-installer/README.md

 The installer automatically detects your operating system and will:

-- Proceed with installation on macOS
-- Show a friendly message about upcoming Linux support on Linux systems
+- Install the appropriate binary for Linux or macOS systems
 - Exit with an error on unsupported platforms

 ## Troubleshooting